Uniswap/widgets/CONTRIBUTING.md

 - Verify that all CI checks pass before merging
 - Have at least one product manager or designer approve of any significant UX changes

+Additionally, git commit messages should follow [Conventional Commits](https://conventionalcommits.org), which is used to standardize the release process.

 ## Guidelines

 The following points should help guide your development: